{{ summaryHeading }}

 Range and cleanup failure

 A reviewer enters 99 for a 14-page PDF and turns off Hidden data cleanup.
-The page gate moves to review because the page is outside the document, and the cleanup gate becomes blocked.
-Correct the range to a valid value such as 9-14, turn cleanup back on, and rerun Refresh preflight before exporting evidence.
+Redaction Gate moves Page selection to review and Hidden data cleanup to Blocked.
+Correct the range to 9-14, turn cleanup back on, and rerun Refresh preflight before exporting evidence.

 FAQ: